How to Deep Clean Laminate Floors to Help Sell Your House

 Laminate floors are composed of a particle board base, an “image” layer with the visible print, and a transparent coating layer atop that.
 Prints on a laminate floor can be made to mimic wood, marble, stone, or present other man-made designs.
 Laminate floors can come in rolls or pre-cut squares, depending on how each manufacturer creates its products.

 Dingy or faded laminate floors that have been worn down or neglected over time can still be made more appealing, at least enough to help sell your home.
 Buyers who have plans to make major renovations in the home may not mind dingy floors, especially if the floor style looks dated.
-However, it’s still wise to make them as clean as possible and present them in their best light with a deep cleaning tailored to your specific flooring.

 How is deep cleaning different from regular cleaning?

 Regular cleaning includes dusting, organizing clutter, wiping down surfaces, and clearing dirt and debris from floors to give the home a fresh feel and a brighter appearance.
 Deep cleaning goes beyond surface appearances to remove dirt, grime, and scum in the house and focuses on sanitizing and disinfecting to help keep people healthy.
-Deep cleaning has longer staying power and more noticeable results, but it typically takes longer because it involves more detailed work.
+It has longer staying power and more noticeable results, but it typically takes longer because it involves more detailed work.

 Deep cleaning is also different from normal cleaning because it’s more intensive and not done as often.
 Regular cleaning might be performed once a week for the average household.
 Deep cleaning is applied less frequently — perhaps only a few times a year.

-For this post, we consulted with Scott Johnston, the owner of Carpet Care of Carolinas in Raleigh, North Carolina, founded in 1970.
+We consulted with Scott Johnston, the owner of Carpet Care of Carolinas in Raleigh, North Carolina, founded in 1970.
 Johnston has been involved in the family business his entire life and has become an expert on how to clean laminate floors.

 Before you start cleaning, make sure you know how to give your laminate flooring the special treatment it deserves to sparkle for years to come.
 “Identify what type of floor you’re dealing with first,” Johnston advises.
 “It’s a good idea to research and find out what type of floor you have because you can’t treat all floors the same, there are so many types of materials now.”